Table of contents

 This circuit has single input D and two outputs Q(t) & Q(t)’.
 The operation of D flip-flop is similar to D Latch.
 But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.

 Therefore, D flip-flop always Hold the information, which is available on data input, D of earlier positive transition of clock signal.
-From the above state table, we can directly write the next state equation as
+From the above state table, the next state equation can be directly written as

 Q(t + 1) = D